EffahAdode3/Systemtracking/README.md

 6 Admins can export reports in multiple formats ( Excel) for further analysis.

 Technical Stack
-Frontend
-1 Vue.js (Preferred) or any other frontend framework with state management.

 Backend
-2 Node.js for RESTful API development.
+1 Node.js for RESTful API development.

-3. Database
+2 Database
 MySQL for data storage and management.
 Additional Tools